adhok/biodiversity_app_poland/README.md

 * First select the kingdom, vernacular name and the scientific name in that order
 * Then click the button `Click to get your results`
 * A circular progress bar will appear that will last for ~2 seconds
+* You can click the different tabs to get the results for your selected filters.

 As seen in the image, the app contains information on Contributors, Where the species were photographed , the photographs of the animals & when they were photographed.

 ## Future Work

 The app can be found here https://pradeepadhokshaja.shinyapps.io/shiny_app/ .
 This app works better on Firefox.

 There are a couple of issues that lead to the app being slow